 It is not possible to support the Government’s motion.
 I have told the Chief Whip that I cannot support the Labour motion.
 I invite the House to vote against the Government’s motion and not to support a motion which purports to take us faster into a Community which cannot reflect the aspirations of those who put us here.
 That is not a nationalist argument nor is it about sovereignty.
 It is a democratic argument and it should be decisive in a democratic Chamber.“

-This speech was much in line with the views of Jeremy Corbyn who also questioned Democracy.
+This speech was much in line with the views of Jeremy Corbyn who also questioned Democracy and the EU.

 - He voted against the Maastricht Treaty that created the EU.
 Here’s what he had to say about it — “It takes us in the opposite direction of an unelected legislative body—the Commission—and, in the case of foreign policy, a policy Commission that will be, in effect, imposing foreign policy on nation states that have fought for their own democratic accountability.”

 - He voted against the Lisbon Treaty which is the current constitutional basis for the EU.
 Writing about the Greek crisis last year Corbyn said — “There is no future for a Europe that turns its smaller nations into colonies of debt peonage.”

 - Writing about the Greek crisis last year Corbyn said — “There is no future for a Europe that turns its smaller nations into colonies of debt peonage.”

 - In an LBC interview, Corbyn implied that the EU was treating Greece “brutally.” — “If Europe becomes a totally brutal organisation that treats every one of its member states in the way that the people of Greece have been treated at the moment, then I think Europe will lose a lot of support from a lot of people.”

 - In an article on his website, Corbyn wrote that the EU was responsible for the gross abuse of human rights in Western Sahara.
 However, the article was deleted.